 6. For control of quality and contingency of the census contractor is to organise one day training for around 110 participants.
 Training will be held on one location within 250 km from Belgrade in January 2023.
 For the training it is necessary to arrange transport of participants and one nights full board accommodation for all participants and to provide technical conditions for the training: appropriate conference facilities in the booked hotel, with the high-speed internet, audio equipment and video projection devices, a sufficient number of standard power sockets for connecting laptops to electricity during work.
 It is also necessary to provide water for participants during the meeting and coffee during coffee breaks for each day of the training.

 7. For the purpose of announcement of first and final results, and raising public awareness on the importance of the action and the project contractor will be engaged for organisation of two press conferences in February and June 2023 for around 80 participants.
-For press conferences, contractor will provide catering for al participants.
+For press conferences, contractor will provide catering for all participants.
 For the purpose of raising public awareness two conferences will be organised by contractor for around 140 participants in April 2022 and July 2023.
 For the conferences it is necessary to arrange transport of participants and one night full board accommodation for all participants and to provide technical conditions for the conference: appropriate conference facilities in the booked hotel, audio equipment and video projection devices.
 It is also necessary to provide water for participants during the meeting and coffee during coffee breaks for each day of the training.

 Project management